 Of TCM Group's total emissions, our value chain emissions (scope 3) account for 99%.
 Purchased goods and services (category 1) account for more than 85% of our total emissions.
 Category 1 emissions include emissions from direct raw materials, goods and services related to production as well as emissions related to third-party products such as white goods, worktops and mirrors.

-DISTRIBUTION OF CO2 EMISSIONS (SCOPE | AND 2)

-The shift in the distribution of TCM Group CO2 emissions in 2024 is a result of having added more electric vehicles to our car fleet.
+(SCOPE | AND 2) The shift in the distribution of TCM Group CO2

 SCOPE I AND 2 EMISSIONS